Insurance AI Governance

 The Absence of Insurance AI Regulation Is Not the Absence of Risk

-Unlike the EU AI Act or emerging US state laws, New Zealand has no prescriptive AI requirements for insurance.
-But that regulatory gap creates its own set of problems for insurers adopting AI.
+Unlike the EU AI Act or emerging US state laws, Aotearoa New Zealand has no prescriptive AI requirements for insurance.
+But that regulatory gap creates its own set of risk management challenges for organisations adopting AI.
+Proactive governance is the difference between readiness and exposure.

 No clear standard to follow

 Without specific AI rules, insurers are left to interpret existing legislation on their own.
 What counts as adequate governance?
 What does the FMA consider sufficient?
-Most insurers are guessing, and that guessing creates liability.
+What do RBNZ solvency standards require when AI drives underwriting decisions?
+Most organisations are guessing, and that guessing creates liability.
+Our consultants help insurers build governance grounded in what NZ regulators actually expect.

 Global regulation is coming